 A clear guide to filing your property tax appeal with the Summit County Board of Equalization.
-Wayne handles every step for you—completely free.
+Wayne handles every step for you—35% contingency fee only if you save.

 The Board of Equalization is your formal avenue for challenging property assessments in Summit County.
 Here's what you need to know.